+Repeating a Course

-E. Repeating a Course: With approval, graduate students with a grade of B- or below are eligible to petition to repeat that course.
+With approval, graduate students with a grade of B- or below are eligible to petition to repeat that course.
 Students can request to repeat up to three courses during a single degree program.
 The initial grade will continue to appear on the transcript, but only the grade earned the second time will be computed into the grade point average.

-VI.
+Click here to petition to repeat a course.

 UNIVERSITY POLICIES, VALUES AND STANDARDS

+Graduation

-A. Graduation: The New School confers degrees twice a year, in January and May.
-The commencement ceremony for May and January graduates is held in May.
+The New School confers degrees three times a year, in January, May, and August.
+The commencement ceremony for all graduates is held in May.
 All degree requirements, as specified in this handbook, must be completed prior to the graduation date for a degree to be awarded.
-Students intending to graduate must file a graduation petition form with the Registrar's Office or online at my.newschool.edu even if they do not plan to attend a graduation ceremony.
 To earn a graduate degree, students must have a minimum 3.0 cumulative GPA and complete departmental requirements.
 Some doctoral programs may require a cumulative GPA above 3.0.
+Advisors identify students who are ready to graduate and those students are notified of their status.
+If you are ready to graduate, please be sure your student advisor knows your plans.

-- B. Academic Honesty and Integrity Policy: Academic honesty, the duty of every scholar to claim authorship of his or her own work and only for that work and to recognize the contributions of other scholars accurately and completely, is fundamental to the integrity of intellectual debate and the pursuit of knowledge.
-You can find the full policy here. - C. University Code of Conduct: Student rights and responsibilities codes help ensure that the NSSR is a safe environment conducive to learning.
+Academic Honesty and Integrity Policy

+Academic honesty, the duty of every scholar to claim authorship of his or her own work and only for that work and to recognize the contributions of other scholars accurately and completely, is fundamental to the integrity of intellectual debate and the pursuit of knowledge.
+You can find the full policy here.

+University Code of Conduct

+Student rights and responsibilities codes help ensure that the NSSR is a safe environment conducive to learning.
 The student code of conduct is based on the principles of fairness, civility, and diversity, and intended to guide our community's development.

+Course Evaluations

-Link here. - D. Course Evaluations: Students may submit anonymous course evaluations each semester for the classes in which they are currently enrolled.
+Students may submit anonymous course evaluations each semester for the classes in which they are currently enrolled.
 The evaluation process occurs at the end of each semester with an online resource sent to students' New School email address.